 Topical Reviews should focus on specific subjects of current interest where there have been recent and significant advances.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 SAGE Open Medicine utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.
+SAGE Open Medicine is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
+Publons is a third party service that seeks to track, verify and give credit for peer review.
+Reviewers for [Journal] can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
+Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
+For more information visit the Publons website.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.